VincentVanlaer/mesa-school-labs/content/thursday/lab-2.md

 <em>Show hint 4</em>
 </summary>

-For modifying the temperature gradient in the overshooting region, you can use this code block (comments are added foe extra explanation):
+For modifying the temperature gradient in the overshooting region, you can use this code block (comments are added for extra explanation):

 ```fortran
           ! k_ob and r_ob are the index and radius of the overshoot boundary,